korniichuk/fbi/README.rst

 Example::

-    $ keys decode /home/titan/.key/netezza.enc
+    $ fbi decode /home/titan/.key/netezza.enc

 or::

-    $ keys decode ~/.key/netezza.enc
+    $ fbi decode ~/.key/netezza.enc

-.. note:: Do not use ``$ keys decode PATH`` for your automation scripting.
+.. note:: Do not use ``$ fbi decode PATH`` for your automation scripting.

 Client library
 ==============